Skip to main content

 To locate a towed vehicle, call the Service de police de l’agglomération de Longueuil (SPAL) at 911.

-The Service de police de l’agglomération de Longueuil (SPAL), in collaboration with Ville de Brossard, travels the territory when there is a parking prohibition notice on the territory to issue tickets to offenders or tow their vehicles.
+The Service de police de l’agglomération de Longueuil (SPAL), in collaboration with Ville de Brossard, travels the territory when there is a parking ban notice on the territory to issue tickets to offenders or tow their vehicles.

 However, it may happen that SPAL team members are assigned to other tasks (e.g. storm-related accidents) and that few tickets or towing operations are carried out during the parking ban.